LCOGT/scimma-web/README.md

 To start the ingestion script, your Kafka server will first need topics.
 Topics can be created by exec-ing into the container and running ``kafka-topics``, but the easiest way is to publish a message to the desired topic.
 The topic will be created automatically.
 To do so, navigate to ``localhost:5000/message/create`` and publish a message.
 This will produce a message on your Kafka server's queue.

 Following that, you can start your ingestion script by running ``python ingest.py``.

+# Docker

+While there is a functional Dockerfile and a work-in-progress docker-compose, these are considered to be experimental and not guaranteed to work because they rely on local services.